osu-uwrt/titan_firmware/docs/05_Deployment.md

 Publishing GitHub releases allows anyone to easily access the firmware from that pool test in the future, without needing access to your local `firmware_archive/` directory.

-To archive the contents of a pool test folder, run the following command:

-    # Run inside the pool-test-YYYY-MM-DD directory

-    tar -czvf build_archive.tgz $(ls -d */)

-**Note this command ignores any files in the top level pool-test folder, so it won't save any of the tar archives such as `full_ota.tar`.**

-It is recommended to have a copy of the libmicroros install you are building with.
-If a bug appears in MicroROS, having a known good version to roll back to is useful, as MicroROS will build with the most recent versions of all the ROS repositories.

-To archive MicroROS, run the following command from your `firmware_archive/` folder:

-    tar -czvf libmicroros_build.tgz -C ../titan_firmware/lib/micro_ros_pico/ built_packages available_ros2_types libmicroros/

 To publish a release:

 1. Ensure you are logged in and authorized on our GitHub org